Dan Põldroos: Television

 Põldroos began his television career as an actor in a minor role in an episode of the Swedish television drama mini-series Fallet Paragon in 1994.
 The following year he was cast in the EVTV (now, TV3) television drama series V.E.R.I.; in which he would appear as a cast member on the series until 1997.
 In 1996, he appeared in the role of Anatoli in two episodes of the Finnish crime-drama television mini-series Sergein totuus.
 In 1999, he co-hosted the Kanal 2 game show TV-Oksjon with former Tallinn Conservatory classmate Merle Palmiste.
 In 2001, he was cast in a starring role in the short-lived television action series Kodumaa parim poeg ehk eriagent 1188.

 Põldroos' most popular television roles are, arguably, those in the several Mart Juur and Andrus Kivirähk-penned Kanal 2 comedy series alongside friend Jan Uuspõld and an ensemble of other comedic actors.
 In 1998, he joined the cast of Wigla show, staying with the series until it ended in 2000.
 From 2001 until 2003, he appeared in the series Wremja, and in 2006 appeared in the series follow-up Sipelga 14.

 All three series shared common themes and the multiple characters – performed by just several actors – were often outrageously grotesque and bizarre.
 Põldroos' characters included Uuno Nisu/Nisu Unn, an alcoholic World War II veteran who fought for Germany and burned Adolf Hitler's corpse in 1945; Maali, a sadistic mother-in-law; Aiku, a teenage rullnokk (an Estonian hoodlum, akin to a chav); Eints, a comedian; Feeliks Raudjalg/Lieutenant colonel Ivanov, a lecher who pretends to be crippled and an Estonian freedom fighter who, in reality, was a spy for the KGB; and Inspektor Valdek Kukeke, a corrupt and incompetent policeman, among others.

 In 2007, Põldroos joined the cast of the comedy-parody series Täna Õhtul Leo Põld, which caused a measure of controversy, as the series lampooned the early-1980s Eesti Televisioon (ETV) children's television series Kõige suurem sõber; depicting some of the central characters from that series in adult-themed scenarios.
 Several episodes were filmed, but the series was not broadcast, due to objections from the public, Eesti Rahvusringhääling (Estonian Public Broadcasting) copyright violation claims, and Põldroos' death.

 Personal life and death

 Dan Põldroos was married to clothing designer Ketlin Bachmann-Põldroos.
 The couple had one daughter, Aleksandra, born in November 2006.

 On 5 May 2007, Põldroos died in his sleep of natural causes at the family's home in Tallinn at age 37.
 He had struggled with alcoholism during his adult life.
+He was buried in Forest Cemetery in Tallinn's Pirita district on 12 May 2007.

 In 2011, author and theatre critic Pille-Riin Purje penned a biography of Põldroos titled Aitab naljast!
 Legend Dan Põldroosist, published by Fookus Meedia in Tallinn.